 COPS awards millions of dollars every year to help community policing keep America safe.
 SRO programs are included. https://cops.usdoj.gov/supportingsafeschools Last grant offer was July 2017…visit this site often for word on 2018: https://cops.usdoj.gov/Default.asp?Item=65 For more information, please contact the COPS Office Response Center at 800.421.6770 or by email askCOPSRC@usdoj.gov.

 Edward Byrne Memorial Justice Assistance Grant Program (JAG)

 Proposed to streamline justice funding and grant administration, the Edward Byrne Memorial Justice Assistance Grant Program (JAG) allows states, tribes, and local governments to support a broad range of activities to prevent and control crime based on their own local needs and conditions.
 SRO programs have applied for and received this grant funding.
-The next application date is May 1, 2017.
+The application typically opens May 1 each year.
 This grant application takes time and effort to complete so please start early. http://www.ocjs.ohio.gov/JAG.stm